dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 | 62ca8a05-c209-4f2e-b684-f6cf90d90b06 | test-cluster | cloud   |          1 |            1 | CREATE_IN_PROGRESS | None          |
 +--------------------------------------+--------------+---------+------------+--------------+--------------------+---------------+
 ```
-Once cluster is created you'll have the following status
+Once the cluster is created you'll have the following status
 ```
 openstack coe cluster list +--------------------------------------+--------------+---------+------------+--------------+-----------------+---------------+